sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 ### Other tools and services

-Sourcegraph integrates (or will integrate) with the following popular tools, providing features (dependent on the tool) such as contextual links to/from Sourcegraph and contextual information overlays on code in Sourcegraph.
+Sourcegraph integrations enhance your developer workflow, giving you vital information you need while coding.
+These integrations add features such as contextual links to/from Sourcegraph and contextual information overlays on code in Sourcegraph.

 - [Codecov integration](https://github.com/sourcegraph/sourcegraph/issues/2920) (code coverage)
 - [Datadog integration](TODO) (tracing and performance monitoring)